-We are developing fosmetpantotenate, a novel small molecule, as a potential treatment for pantothenate kinase-associated neurodegeneration ("PKAN").
+We are developing fosmetpantothenate, a novel small molecule, as a potential treatment for pantothenate kinase-associated neurodegeneration ("PKAN").
 PKAN is a genetic neurodegenerative disorder that is typically diagnosed in the first decade of life.
-Consequences of PKAN include dystonia, dysarthria, rigidity, retinal degeneration, and severe digestive problems.
+Symptoms of PKAN include dystonia, dysarthria, rigidity, retinal degeneration, and severe digestive problems.
 PKAN is estimated to affect up to 5,000 patients worldwide.
 There are currently no viable treatment options for patients with PKAN.
 Fosmetpantotenate is a phosphopantothenate replacement therapy that aims to restore levels of this key substrate in PKAN patients.
 Certain international health regulators have approved the initiation of dosing fosmetpantotenate in PKAN patients under physician-initiated studies in accordance with local regulations in their respective countries.

-In 2015 and 2016 we filed an IND, completed a Phase I clinical trial and obtained both orphan drug and fast track designations in the United States.
-Additionally, we received orphan drug designation in the European Union and reached an agreement with the U.S. Food and Drug administration ("FDA") under the Special Protocol Assessment process for a Phase 3 clinical trial for PKAN.
-In the third quarter of 2017, the first patient was dosed in our Phase 3 FORT (FOsmetpantotenate Replacement Therapy) study, and enrollment continues.
+In 2015 and 2016 we filed a U.S. Investigational New Drug application ("IND"), completed the Phase I clinical trials and obtained both orphan drug and fast track designation in the United States.
+Additionally, we received orphan drug designation in the European Union and reached an agreement with the FDA under the Special Protocol Assessment (SPA) process for a Phase 3 clinical trial for PKAN.